s2d-olad/s2d-olad.github.io/logistics.md

 ### Virtual Networking and small group meetings:

 We encourage you to mingle, network, discuss topics of interest, and form small group meetings during lunch and throughout the day.
 You can meet with people in the workshop gather town ([Breakout Session](https://eventhosts.gather.town/app/tKEs7QinJhZyaDOD/S2D-OLAD)) at any time during the day.

+### Opinion Polling

+We plan to poll workshop participants throughout the day on topics such as prefer breakout room topics, interesting outcomes of the workshop and the next steps.
+We will use Rocket Chat and the live stream to direct participants to the opinion poll questions.
+Our Easy Poll polling site is [here](https://www.easypolls.net/poll.html?p=6092dc8ee4b06f4c09fa29a2).